foundry-rs/book/src/tutorials/solmate-nft.md

     }

     function testWithdrawalFailsAsNotOwner() public {
-        // Mint an NFT, sending eht to the contract Receiver receiver = new Receiver();
+        // Mint an NFT, sending eth to the contract Receiver receiver = new Receiver();
         nft.mintTo{value: nft.MINT_PRICE()}(address(receiver));
         // Check that the balance of the contract is correct